Raymond Lohier

 Raymond Joseph Lohier Jr. (born December 1, 1965) is a Canadian-born American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Second Circuit.
-Formerly, he was an Assistant United States Attorney for the Southern District of New York and a Senior Trial Attorney in the United States Department of Justice Civil Rights Division.
+Formerly, he was an assistant United States attorney for the Southern District of New York and a senior trial attorney in the United States Department of Justice Civil Rights Division.
 He was the chief of the securities and commodities fraud task force in the criminal division of the U.S. Attorney's office.
-He was recommended by New York Senator Charles Schumer for the nomination to the seat on the United States Court of Appeals for the Second Circuit that was vacated by Sonia Sotomayor when she was elevated to the Supreme Court of the United States.
-Lohier is the first Haitian-American to serve as an Article III Federal Judge and to be confirmed (unanimously) by the United States Senate as a Judge for the Second Circuit in New York.
+He was recommended by New York Senator Charles Schumer for nomination to the seat on the Second Circuit that was vacated by Judge Sonia Sotomayor when she was elevated to the Supreme Court of the United States.
+Lohier is the first Haitian-American to serve as an Article III federal judge and to be confirmed by the United States Senate as a judge.

 Early life and education

-Lohier Jr. was born in Montreal, Quebec, of Haitian heritage.
+Lohier Jr. was born in Montreal, Quebec.
+He is of Haitian heritage.
 He graduated from Friends' Central School in Philadelphia in 1984.
 He went on to earn a Bachelor of Arts degree, graduating cum laude from Harvard College, followed by a Juris Doctor from the New York University School of Law, where he served as Editor in Chief of the NYU Annual Survey of American Law.
 He worked as a law clerk for Judge Robert P. Patterson Jr. of the United States District Court for the Southern District of New York.

-Legal career
+Career

 Early in his career, Lohier worked as an associate in the law firm Cleary Gottlieb Steen & Hamilton.
 From 1997 to 2000, Lohier served as a Senior Trial Attorney with the United States Department of Justice Civil Rights Division, where he worked under Bill Lann Lee and spearheaded employment discrimination-related litigation and worked on other civil rights matters of importance to the federal government.
 He became an Assistant United States Attorney in 2000, and later became chief of the narcotics unit.
 He later became chief of the Securities and Commodities Fraud Task Force.

 Lohier may be most known in his career at the U.S. Attorney's office for having helped to oversee the investigation into the Madoff investment scandal and worked as a prosecutor on the Marc Dreier case.